lorraine-phill/8-Restaurant-Review-Site-Rails/README.md

 - You can click on a restaurant listing to go that restaurants page and either view or add a review
 - You can write a review and include a rating

-Rspec/ Capybara tests:
+Technologies:
-- Created feature specs and model specs
+- Rspec/ Capybara tests: Created feature specs and model specs
 - Rails 4.0
 - Ruby 2.0
 - Postgres database